Queensland's Citizen Science Hub

 From c.1995-2006 the Department of Natural Resources published a series of Resource Planning Guidelines that are no longer readily accessible .
 Some of these documents have enduring value, though legislation and policy has in many cases changed substantially since then.
 These papers are copyright to the Queensland Government.
 The Australian Web Archive has captured the set of published guidelines as they stood at August 2004: Resource Planning Guidelines in Trove.

-Some titles are re-presented here:
+Some titles are re-presented on a dedicated page.

 Evaluating the best use of State land